learn-co-students/javascript-intro-to-debugging-v-000/README.md

 });
 ```

-Instead of `true`, our function is currently returning undefined.
+Instead of `true`, our function is currently returning `undefined`.
 We'll investigate this using the debugger for demonstration purposes.
 To do this, we'll do three things:

 1. Add the debugger to our code and save it
 2. From the Jasmine test, we'll open the browser's console